 Tel./Fax: +48 22 23-90-870 +48 22 628 09 49

-The regional courts (sądy okręgowe) are designated as the central authority for the purpose of transmitting applications and taking any appropriate measures in respect of these applications.
+The regional courts (sądy okręgowe) are designated as the central authority for transmitting applications and taking any appropriate action relating to applications submitted.

 Pursuant to Article 843(1) and (2) of the Code of Civil Procedure, the competent authority in Poland for initiating the actions referred to in Article 21(2) of Regulation (EC) No 4/2009 is the district court (sąd rejonowy) with ratione materiae jurisdiction, where enforcement proceedings are under way; where enforcement has not yet been initiated, this authority is the district court (sąd rejonowy) with ratione materiae jurisdiction under the rules governing general jurisdiction.